OGQhris/ChrisPortfolio/content/posts/adversity.md

 <br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Adversity is the first component and the catalyst to change and growth.
+Adversity is the first component and the catalyst to change and growth.
 I like to think of adversity as similar to the mechanism of evolution.
 A species adapts to its environment because of certain conditions that make certain traits of a species more favorable to its survival.
 Without the conditions that force the species to change, there wouldn’t be growth—just like without adversity, growth would not have happened within an individual.
 <br/>